yaramohajerani/spatial-climate-ABM/README.md

 ### Model Highlights (current behavior)

-- **Distance-soft labor and goods markets**: Households consider all firms in their sector; distance is a disutility but there is no hard radius for hiring or shopping.
+- **Distance-soft labor and goods markets**: Households consider all firms (cross-sector employment allowed); distance is a disutility but there is no hard radius for hiring or shopping.
 - **Responsive Wage Dynamics**: Labour-limited firms raise wages when they have cash, but cut aggressively when they cannot afford even a couple of workers; non-labour-limited firms ease wages down when unemployment is high.
 - **Demand-aware Pricing**: Any sales (to households or other firms) count as demand; only zero sales trigger aggressive price cuts.
 Scarcity raises prices when production stops or inventory is low.
 - **Relaxed Price Bounds**: Artificial caps were removed (now up to 1000× household wealth) so prices can grow organically over multi-decade runs.